 Most of history books contains historical facts abundantly but view the history from different aspects.
 This website makes use of the historical facts described in those books and applies kaizen method to review the history.
 Establishing historical facts is one of the most important procedures to review history from kaizen aspect.

-Reading of books on the Sino-Japanese War of 1894-95 from kaizen aspect has led me to a conclusion that the following observations are not among common understandings by the most of the Japanese people on this war.
+Reading books on the Sino-Japanese War of 1894-95 from kaizenaspect has led me to a conclusion that the following observations are not among common understandings by the most of the Japanese people on this war.
 Most of these matters are pointed out in some scholars’ books, but are not claimed aloud enough to be widely understood by the Japanese people.

-Japan’s military forces made good preparations and many kaizens.
+Japan’s military forces at that time made good preparations and many kaizens.